rackerlabs/support-how-to/content/cloud-networks/troubleshooting-an-offline-website.md

 **Note:** If you can’t connect to your Windows server’s console at all, contact Support to ensure that your host is not down.

-If none of the preceding troubleshooting steps bring your website online, review the steps in [Basic network troubleshooting](how-to/basic-network-troubleshooting) before contacting Rackspace support.
+If none of the preceding troubleshooting steps bring your website online, review the steps in [Common network troubleshooting tools](how-to/common-network-troubleshooting-tools/) before contacting Rackspace support.